builder-group/community/packages/feature-fetch/README.md

 # `feature-fetch`
 > Status: Experimental

-A straightforward, typesafe, and feature-based fetch wrapper.
+A straightforward, typesafe, and feature-based [`fetch`](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) wrapper.

-- **Lightweight & Tree Shakable**: Function-based and modular design
+- **Lightweight & Tree Shakable**: Function-based and modular design (< 6KB minified)
 - **Fast**: Thin wrapper around the native fetch, maintaining near-native performance
-- **Modular & Expandable**: Easily extendable with features like `withRetry()`, ..
+- **Modular & Expandable**: Easily extendable with features like `withRetry()`, `withOpenApi()`, ..
-- **Typesafe**: Built in TypeScript with support for `openapi-typescript` types
+- **Typesafe**: Build in TypeScript with support for `openapi-typescript` types
-- **Standalone**: Only dependent on `fetch`, making it usable in sandboxed environments like Figma plugin
+- **Standalone**: Only dependent on `fetch`, ensuring ease of use in various environments

 ### Motivation

 Provide a typesafe, straightforward, and lightweight `fetch` wrapper that seamlessly integrates with OpenAPI schemas using `openapi-typescript`.
 It aims to simplify error handling by returning results in a predictable manner with [`ts-results-es`](https://github.com/lune-climate/ts-results-es#readme).
-Additionally, it is designed to be modular & expandable, enabling the creation of straightforward API wrappers, such as for the Google Web Fonts API (see `google-webfonts-client`), with simple and intuitive functions. `feature-fetch` only depends on `fetch`, making it usable in sandboxed environments like Figma plugins.
+Additionally, it is designed to be modular & expandable, enabling the creation of straightforward API wrappers, such as for the Google Web Fonts API (see [`google-webfonts-client`](https://github.com/inbeta-group/monorepo/tree/develop/packages/google-webfonts-client)), with simple and intuitive functions. `feature-fetch` only depends on `fetch`, making it usable in sandboxed environments like Figma plugins.

 ### Alternatives